 Application materials available for scholarships for the following academic year are closed.
 Only one application is needed for any and all Foundation Scholarships.
 Applications are available on the Foundation website.

 - Eena Hibbs Memorial Scholarship

-Applications for winter quarter 2015 are due by December 4th at 4pm.
+Applications for winter quarter 2015 are closed.
 About the Eena Hibbs Scholarship ~ Instructions ~ Application (please disregard the application states an earlier due date.)